HRH supports the School

 It seems remarkable all this has happened in spite of the apparently ceaseless attacks on homeopathy, and on the individuals attempting to build credibility around its patient outcomes, and I can only wish you every possible success in the years to come.”

 Over the first weekend of July the School hosted a seminar, private party and online event at Hawkwood College in Stroud.
 Most of the UK’s main homeopathic organisations were represented, along with homeopaths and alternative practitioners from China, Japan, America, Canada, India and Europe.
 They started with an intimate seminar and dinner for special guests and business partners, which lead on to a day of presentations from world leading homeopaths that were simultaneously broadcast online and watched by over 1800 homeopaths in 60 plus countries.
 Following these presentations the School hosted a private party for 150 guests.
 There were speeches from David Drew, Town Councillor and former MP; Mani Norland, Principal of the School of Homeopathy; and Misha Norland, Founder of the School of Homeopathy.
 After a glass of bubbly toast, guests were entertained with music from two local Stroud bands: The Soggy Bottom Boys and Ben & Ru.
-Stroud’s best awarded pub, the Prince Albert organised the bar and the whole event was made possible with the help of the School’s generous sponsors: Archibel, RadarOpus, Nelsons Homeopathic Pharmacy and The School of Health.
+Stroud’s award winning pub, the Prince Albert organised the bar and the whole event was made possible with the help of the School’s generous sponsors: Archibel, RadarOpus, Nelsons Homeopathic Pharmacy and The School of Health.

 Mani Norland, the School of Homeopathy’s Principal says, “This incredible event was our way of celebrating the School’s achievement of 30 years at the forefront of UK homeopathic education.
 This is one of the largest most exciting events ever held in homeopathy.
 Never before have so many influential homeopaths come together to present at one free online event – it is truly world class!
 We are honoured and proud to be given the added endorsement from His Royal Highness the Prince of Wales.
 We feel it was a great gift to give the profession and a fitting way to mark the year for us.”